Navigate to top

 Sustainable fish feed

-Raw materials for fish feed are a strong driver in relation to greenhouse gas emissions and a part of scope 3 purchased goods and services, which resulted in 527 804,8 tCO2e in 2022.
-Lerøy therefore wants to prioritize raw materials that contribute to reaching our climate target without compromising biodiversity and other important ESG targets.
+Raw materials for fish feed have been proven to contribute the highest greenhouse gas emissions.
+It constitutes a large part of Lerøy's Scope 3 category "Purchased goods and services" (527 804,8 tCO2e in 2022).
+Lerøy therefore wants to prioritize raw materials that contribute to reaching our grennhouse gas emissions reduction target without compromising biodiversity and other important ESG aspects.

-• Use and develop feed ingredients such as microalgae and insect meal that have a low climate footprint
+• Use and development feed ingredients such as microalgae and insect meal that have a low carbon footprint

 • Increased utilization of offcuts and residual raw material from the wildcatch segment